mxochicale/decimus/README.md

 * PARTIALLY DONE: Edit README.md from lib_dependencies
 * PARTIALLY DONE: Check the R file comments and add another file for the euler angles

-* DIRECTORY DEVELOPMENT DESCRIPTIONS
-- Fri Feb 12 12:30:36 GMT 2016
+* DIRECTORY DEVELOPMENT DESCRIPTION  Fri Feb 12 12:30:36 GMT 2016

-src_getonesample # project that use #f to get one sample src_twosensors00 # project that can read two razor sensors src_twosensors01 # project that has been changed to work with one sensor
+src_getonesample # project that use #f to get one sample
+src_twosensors00 # project that can read two razor sensors
+src_twosensors01 # project that has been changed to work with one sensor
 src_twosensors** got the decimus class which should be merged with RazorAHRS